 Attitude.
 Achievers have a can-do attitude that sets them apart from mere dreamers.
 Achievers are sold out to success—no matter the obstacles—and are willing to put forth the effort and pay the price to reach their goals.

 Here are 10 tips to reveal your own can-do attitude:

 Can-do people aggressively pursue solutions, and, in the process, uncover creative solutions others never even try to find.
 Rather than wallowing in helplessness, can-do leaders search diligently to overcome the obstacles in front of them.

 2. Take the bull by the horns.

 Can-do people are fearless.
-They go straight to the source of their solution.
-Their very effort commands attention as they wrestle a problem to the ground with expediency.
+They go straight to the source of the issue to find their solution.
+Their effort commands attention as they wrestle a problem to the ground with expediency.
 They don’t wait; they initiate.